 The tick population in Nova Scotia is growing.
 With the growth in population, there is also an increase in the number of tick-bourne diseases reported.
 Lyme disease is transmitted to animal (including humans, dogs, and cats) whey they are bitten by a tick that is infected with the disease.
 Lyme disease is a bacterial infection caused by the bacteria Borrelia burgdorferi which is transmitted by infected black-legged ticks.
 The disease has a number of symptoms, including muscle and joint pain (resulting in lameness or reluctance to move), and lethargy or fatigue.
 Dogs are less likely to show symptoms than humans, so Lyme disease is more often detected in humans than dogs.
-In human, a “bull’s eye” rash is one of the most common symptoms.
+In humans, a “bull’s eye” rash is one of the most common symptoms.

 How to Decrease the Risk of Lyme Disease